rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/rke-templates-and-hardware/_index.md

 When you create a [CIS benchmark compliant cluster,]({{<baseurl>}}/rancher/v2.x/en/security/) you have an encryption config file and an audit log config file.

 Your infrastructure provisioning system can write those files to disk.
-Then in your RKE template, you can specify where those files will be, then add your encryption config file and audit log config file as extra mounts to the `kube-api-server`.
+Then in your RKE template, you would specify where those files will be, then add your encryption config file and audit log config file as extra mounts to the `kube-api-server`.

 Then you would make sure that the `kube-api-server` flag in your RKE template uses your CIS-compliant config files.